 Build trusted relationships in your community among people of diverse opinions.
-You will be better able to find ways to protect the rights of others in a way that benefits everyone as you get to know more people and as those people come to understand each other's beliefs.
+You will be better able to protect the rights of others in a way that benefits everyone as you get to know more people and as those people come to understand each other's beliefs.
 Concentrate on what you have in common with your neighbors and fellow citizens.
 Then, as you work together, speak out for religion and the importance of religious freedom.

-RELIGIOUS FREEDOM IN International Law
+RELIGIOUS FREEDOM IN INTERNATIONAL LAW

-In addition to the protection of religious freedom in each country, there are also different international instruments or legal documents that protect this right.
+In addition to local protections for religious freedom in individual countries, there are also different international instruments or legal documents that protect this right.
 In 1948, the right to freedom of religion and conscience was introduced by the Universal Declaration of Human Rights.
 Since then, there have been different covenants and conventions that establish and develop this right at the international level.